skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/29.png

 8. Go to the directory where you saved the Github.
 Now drop in the .cto file.
 Click on Add once it has loaded.
-You will now do this for you .js and .acl files as well.
+You will now do this for your .js and .acl files as well.

 .. image:: Images/30.png